marcglasberg/fast_immutable_collections/docs/README2.md

     ```

 1. You can also use the `withConfig` method
-and the `ConfigList` class to change the configuration:
+and the `ConfigList` &mdash; which is also a part of the global configuration suite &mdash; class to change the configuration:

     ```dart
     var list = [1, 2];